[CAOS] allows you to further optimize your sites’ usage of Google Analytics.Cody Arsenault (KeyCDN)

 - Disable all Display Features if you want to force disable any remarketing and advertising purposes set in your Google Analytics Dashboard.

 CAOS allows developers to easily extend its functionality using extensions.
 Out-of-the-box CAOS offers a few extensions which can easily be enabled under the Extensions tab:

 - When Stealth Mode is enabled, you can alter Google Analytics’ Plugin Handling to suit your needs.
 Plugins, e.g. ec.js or linkid.js can be served faster if your server supports CAOS’ experimental mode.

 - Purchase Super Stealth Upgrade to make CAOS’ Stealth Mode and Plugin Handling 10x faster!

 - Enable Stealth Mode to bypass Ad Blockers and secure Google Analytics’ accuracy.

-- You can use the ‘adjusted bounce rate‘ if you want to filter out e.g. visitors that close their browser window within a set number of seconds.
+- You can set an Adjusted Bounce Rate if you want to filter out e.g. visitors that close their browser window within a set number of seconds.
 This can be useful if you offer short snippets of information on your blog that don’t trigger a user to continue reading other pages, such as StackOverflow.

-CAOS throws this notice if analytics.js, gtag.js or ga.js (depending on your settings) does not exist, or hasn’t been updated for a while.
+CAOS throws this notice if analytics.js or gtag.js (depending on your settings) does not exist, or hasn’t been updated for a while.